EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Stoichiometry Notes.md

 V = Volume of gas at STP (L)

 Congratulations!
 Now you can convert for grams to moles, moles to grams, litres to moles, and moles to litres.

-By the way, this isn't even proper stoichiometry.

-You're a quarter of the way there.
-Good job tho :)